decentraland-scenes/key-binding/README.md

 ![demo](https://github.com/decentraland-scenes/key-binding/blob/main/screenshots/key-binding.gif)

 ## Description
-Using emote events as key bindings for switching between multiple paint colors can be expanding for something like weapon switching.
+Using emote events as key bindings for switching between multiple paint colors, which can be expanded for something like weapon switching.
 To view the scene, please visit [here](https://key-binding.vercel.app/).

 ## Instructions
 * Use your mouse to look around and <kbd>W</kbd> <kbd>A</kbd> <kbd>S</kbd> <kbd>D</kbd> keys on your keyboard to move forward, left, backward and right respectively.